cMiIIer/Assessment-of-Freshwater-Trophic-Interactions-Under-Salinization/README.md

 ## Code Base Structure and Dependencies

 The data and code are stored within the eponomyously named folders.
-A overarching project file is attatched for better interaction with the R scripts.

 We employ mtwo programming languages, R and Stan, we work with both using the RStudio IDE.
 For replication, you need not work with the Stan